MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 1. Select the **Role price** record that you want to set up a new date-effective override price for, and then double-tap (or double-click) **Role price** to open the **Role price details** page.
 1. Select the **Date effective overrides** tab.
 The grid on this tab lists all the date-effective price overrides for the selected **Role price** record.
 1. On the toolbar above the grid, select **New role price override**.
 The **New role price override** slider opens.
-1. Specify the effective-from date, the unit, and the new price for the price override.
+1. Specify the effective-from date, the scope, the unit, and the new price for the price override.
 Then select **Save**, and close the form.
+1. Each price override has date effectivity and scope.
+Date effectivity is represented by the Effective date field on the price override record.
 > [!NOTE]
 > - A date-effective price override for a role price or a role price markup is applicable to the same combination of pricing dimension values that exists on the parent **Role price** or **Role price markup** row.
 > - The date that is selected in the **Effective from** field should be within the effective dates of the parent price list.
 The price override will take effect on the date that is selected in the **Effective from** field and will apply until the end of the parent price list's end date.
 If you set up another date-effective price override for the same role price, the first price override will take effect on the date that is selected in the **Effective from** field and will apply until the start of the second override.

 ## Examples

-### Example 1: Determining date effectivity for a role price that has role price overrides
+### Example 1: Understand how date effectivity concept on a role price override is used for determining the prices for time transactions

-The following example shows how date effectivity is determined for a specific role price that role price overrides are set up for.
+The following example shows how date effectivity date effectivity concept on a role price override is used for determining the prices for time transactions.

 **Price list A: January 1 through June 30**